Chapter One: Preamble

 - To incorporate into work offered for credit any passages taken either word for word or in substance from any work of another without properly crediting the original author and work;

-- To submit as one's own work the work of another;
+- To submit as one’s own work the work created or generated by any other person or program;

 - To submit for credit work that has been previously offered for credit or submitted to a journal;